 Nest: The Art of Birds, which is a book where Janine is trying to persuade the reader that nests could be considered works of art in their own right, even if not made by a human artist.

 She doesn't have to twist my arm too much there.

-She even brought real birds nests along with her for the audience to examine.
+Janine even brought real birds' nests along with her for the audience to examine.

 But what really got my interest was the information on crows that was in her book.

 American Crow is the colour of their eyes.

 The Australian Crow has white eyes, and the American cousin has black eyes.